 \section{Introduction}

-Consider the wave equation associated to a stationary metric on $\mathbf{R}^{1+2} \cong \mathbf{R}^1_{x_0} \times \mathbf{R}^2_{(x_1,x_2)}$,
+Consider the wave equation associated to a stationary metric on $\mathbb{R}^{1+2} \cong \mathbb{R}^1_{x_0} \times \mathbb{R}^2_{(x_1,x_2)}$,

-Here, $[g^{ij}(x)]_{i,j=0}^2$ is the inverse of $[g_{ij}(x)]_{i,j=0}^2$, where $g_{ij}(x) \in C^\infty(\mathbf{R}^{1+2};\mathbf{R})$ defines a pseudo-Riemannian metric with signature $(+1,-1,-1)$ depending only on $x$, with $g_{ij}(x) = g_{ji}(x)$, and $g(x) = \det [g_{ij}(x)]_{i,j=0}^2$.
+Here, $[g^{ij}(x)]_{i,j=0}^2$ is the inverse of $[g_{ij}(x)]_{i,j=0}^2$, where $g_{ij}(x) \in C^\infty(\mathbb{R}^{1+2};\mathbb{R})$ defines a pseudo-Riemannian metric with signature $(+1,-1,-1)$ depending only on $x$, with $g_{ij}(x) = g_{ji}(x)$, and $g(x) = \det [g_{ij}(x)]_{i,j=0}^2$.

 For some choices of $g^{jk}(x)$, equation (\ref{eqn1.1}) has a black hole, i.e.\ a region which disturbances may not propagate out of.
 These are often called \emph{analogue} or \emph{artificial} black holes, since the metric is in general not a solution of the Einstein equations of general relativity \cite{Wald2010},\cite{FrolovNovikov1998} (A precise definition of black and white holes is given below).

 Two of the most common examples arising from physical models are \emph{optical black holes} (see \cite{Gordon},\cite{LP},\cite{Philbin2008},\cite{Belgiorno2011dielectric}) and \emph{acoustic black holes} (see \cite{Unruh},\cite{VisserAcoustic}).
 In optics, equation (\ref{eqn1.1}) is a model for the propagation of light through an inhomogeneous moving medium, while in acoustics, it models the propagation of acoustic waves in a moving fluid.
 Physicists are interested in physical systems which may contain analogue black holes, as they may be suitable for experimental study, while providing some insight into phenomena of general relativity.
 A number of other models have been studied, including surface waves, relativistic acoustic waves, Bose-Einstein condensates and others \cite{RousseauxLeonhardt2010},\cite{SchutzholdUnruh2002}, \cite{VisserMolinaParis2010},\cite{FFLKT}.
 See \cite{Visser2012},\cite{BarceloLiberatiVisser},\cite{NovelloVisserVolovik} for surveys and many references.